rockit-astro/pipelined/README.md

   "guiding_min_interval": 5, # The minimum interval (in seconds) between autoguider update calculations.
   "cameras": {
     "TEST": {
       "worker_daemon": "localhost_test3", # Run the worker service as this daemon.
-Daemon types are registered in `warwick.observatory.common.daemons`.
+Daemon types are registered in `rockit.common.daemons`.
       "worker_processes": 2, # Number of worker processes that a spawned to process frames in parallel "input_data_path": "/data/incoming", # The directory where camera daemons save frames before calling notify_frame.
       "output_data_path": "/data",  # The root path under which nightly data directories are created.